About Camas County

 Property & Public Records

-The Camas County Recorder's Office, located at 501 Soldier Road, Fairfield, Idaho 83327, phone (208) 764-2242, maintains land records, real property documents, and various legal instruments affecting real estate in the county.
+Camas Clerk of the District Court's Office, located at 501 Soldier Road, Fairfield, Idaho 83327, phone (208) 764-2242, maintains land records, real property documents, and various legal instruments affecting real estate in Camas County.
 The Recorder's Office preserves and provides public access to warranty deeds, quit claim deeds, mortgages, deeds of trust, reconveyances, liens (including mechanic's liens, judgment liens, and tax liens), easements, rights-of-way, subdivision plats, survey records, and other instruments required or permitted by law to be recorded.

 - Recording fees are established by Idaho Code § 31-3205 and typically include base fees plus per-page charges for documents exceeding standard length.